aedoardo1990/Gagarin/README.md

 ### Programs used

 - [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - for testing responsivness, development of the website and lighthouse testing
-- [Google Fonts](https://fonts.google.com/) - for the fonts to the website
+- [Google Fonts](https://fonts.google.com/) - for the fonts of the website
 - [Lucidchart](https://lucidchart.com/) - to create the diagram for conceiving the project
 - [Picsart](https://tools.picsart.com/) - for the emojis of the red star and of the incorrect answer
 - [TwichQuotes](https://www.twitchquotes.com/ascii-art-generator) - to generate the 2 ASCII Art Images
 - [ImageOnline](https://crop-circle.imageonline.co/) - to crop as a circle the favicon logo
-- [Imgur](https://imgur.com/) - to host the favicon logo on a website (otherwise it would have been not possible to display the favicon)
+- [Imgur](https://imgur.com/) - to host the favicon logo on a website (otherwise it would have not been possible to display the favicon)

 ## Deployment